deeniaffendi/Fraud-Detection/README.md

 3. Beware - High risk detected — do not proceed.

 **Notes**
-1. VirusTotal only works on publicly accessible websites.
-2. If the website is private or inaccessible by VirusTotal, only the model's prediction will be shown.
-3. In such cases, the system provides one prediction instead of two.
+VirusTotal only works on publicly accessible websites.
+If the website is private or inaccessible by VirusTotal, only the model's prediction will be shown, in such cases, the system provides one prediction instead of two.

 **Credits/Acknowledgements**
-1. Anne Kayem (Dissertation Supervisor)
+1. Anne Kayem (Supervisor)
 2. VirusTotal = https://www.virustotal.com/gui/home/upload
 3. Sklearn Library = https://scikit-learn.org/stable/
 4. MatPlotlib = https://matplotlib.org/